Hybridization Number on Three Rooted Binary Trees is EPT: Reconstructing a tight network

-\begin{proof} Given the description $(\G, F^*, \T)$ of a CNET $\H = (H, \E)$, we show how to uniquely reconstruct $\tilde H$ from this description.
-We define a DAG $D$ whose nodes are the roots of \leo{components of}~$F^*$.
+\begin{proof} We define a DAG $D$ whose nodes are the roots of \leo{components of}~$F^*$.
 There is an edge from a root $r_C$ to a root $r_{C'}$ if and only if there exists a tree $T \in \T$ such that $r_{C'}$ is an ancestor of $r_C$ in $T$ and there exists no component root $r_{C''}$ that is an ancestor of $r_C$ and a descendant of $r_{C'}$ in~$T$.
 If this is the case, we call $r_C$ a \emph{direct descendant} of $r_{C'}$ in $T$.
-We incrementally construct a topological ordering of $D$, define $U_i$ to be the first~$i$ nodes in this topological ordering, $D_i$ to be the subgraph of $D$ induced by $U_i$ and $V_i := \{ H(r_C) \mid r_C \in U_i\}$. $\bar D_i$~is the subgraph of $D$ induced by all nodes of $D$ not in $U_i$.
-Let \leo{the partial signature} $\tilde H_i$ be the graph obtained from the subgraph of $\tilde H$ induced by~$V_i$ by, for each parent edge~$e$ in~$\tilde H$ of a node $H(r_C) \in V_i$ whose top endpoint does not belong to $V_i$, adding a new root with an edge~$\tilde e$ from this new root to~$H(r_C)$ and giving~$\tilde e$ the same colour set as~$e$ (which is determined by the set of guesses). \leo{For an example, see Figure~\ref{fig:reconstruction-signature} in the appendix.} We will call an edge whose top endpoint is a root a \emph{root edge}.
+(Note that the edge in~$D$ is directed from the descendant to the ancestor.)
+We incrementally construct a topological ordering of $D$, define $U_i$ to be the first~$i$ nodes in this topological ordering, $D_i$ to be the subgraph of $D$ induced by $U_i$, and $V_i := \{ H(r_C) \mid r_C \in U_i\}$. $\bar D_i$~is the subgraph of $D$ induced by all nodes of $D$ not in $U_i$.
+Let \leo{the partial signature} $\tilde H_i$ be the graph obtained as follows from the subgraph of $\tilde H$ induced by~$V_i$: For each parent edge~$e$ in~$\tilde H$ of a node $H(r_C) \in V_i$ whose top endpoint does not belong to $V_i$, we adding a new root and an edge~$\tilde e$ from this new root to~$H(r_C)$ and give~$\tilde e$ the same colour set as~$e$ (which is determined by the wiring guess for $r_C$). \leo{For an example, see Figure~\ref{fig:reconstruction-signature} in the appendix.} We call an edge whose top endpoint is a root a \emph{root edge}.

 We assign these new roots colours, where the colour of the top endpoint of edge $\tilde e$ is $T$ if the bottom endpoint of $\tilde e$ guesses that the top endpoint of $e$ is a $T$-split node.

 We will show that, from~$D_i, \tilde H_i$ and~$\G$, we can determine a unique nonempty set of nodes~$U'$ of $\bar D_i$, the set~$U^+$ of all buddies of nodes in~$U'$ and \leo{an extended partial signature}~$\tilde H_j$ corresponding to the graph~$D_j$ induced by~$U_j:=U_i\cup U' \cup U^+$.